 But, as we saw last month, there’s never been a trickier time to be on the high street – the Arcadia group, which encompasses retail giants like Topshop, Miss Selfridge and Wallis, had to be rescued from the brink of administration.

-What exactly is localisation?
+What exactly is localization?

-Zara's supply chain localisation model
+Zara's supply chain localization model

-“Here’s what makes Zara truly unique: the company only spends about 0.3 per cent of sales on advertising, and doesn’t have much marketing to speak of,” says Pietro Barbieri-Hermitte, a planner at customer engagement agency TMW Unlimited, in his interview with the Retail Gazette.
+“Here’s what makes Zara truly unique: the company only spends about 0.3 percent of sales on advertising, and doesn’t have much marketing to speak of,” says Pietro Barbieri-Hermitte, a planner at customer engagement agency TMW Unlimited, in his interview with the Retail Gazette.